mulesoft-assets/template-wday2sfdc-hireemployee-broadcast/README.md

 # Run it! <a name="runit"/>
-Simple steps to get Workday to Salesforce Hire Worker Broadcast running.
+Simple steps to get Workday to Salesforce Hire Employee Broadcast running.

 ## Running on premise <a name="runonopremise"/>